OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

 For more information, refer to [Fetch and display data from the database in OutSystems](../interaction/fetch-display.md) and [Displaying Data on Screens](https://learn.outsystems.com/training/journeys/building-screens-with-data-637/displaying-data-on-screens/odc/109).

-## Use data actions to fetch complex data from the database or to fetch external data
+## Use data actions to fetch complex data from the database or to fetch external data { #data-actions }

 Data actions allow you to define custom server-side logic.
 The outputs of a data action can be used in screen widgets.